juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ### 13.1.
 Namespacing Variables

-When referencing top-scope variables, explicitly specify empty namespaces for clarity and improved readability.
+When referencing top-scope variables, including facts, explicitly specify empty namespaces for clarity and improved readability.

-This is not necessary for the variables:
+This is not necessary for:

-* `$facts`
+* the `$facts` hash.
-* `$trusted`
+* the `$trusted` hash.
-* `$server_facts`
+* the `$server_facts` hash.

-These names are protected; since you cannot create local variables with these names, they always refer to top-scope variables.
+These special variable names are protected; since you cannot create local variables with these names, they always refer to top-scope variables.

 **Good:**